 The exact cause is not fully understood but it is thought to be underpinned by poor or slow development of those areas of the brain involved in performing sequences of co-ordinated muscle movements: the Cerebellum, Brain Stem, Motor Cortex and the Pre Frontal Cortex.
 Often these problems are accompanied by difficulties in visual perception and speech.
-Just as there is no single set of signs that characterises dyspraxia, there is not thought to be one cause of dyspraxia but a number of factors.
+Just as there is no single set of signs that characterises dyspraxia, there is not thought to be one single cause of dyspraxia but a number of factors.
 Dyspraxia is not linked to the general level of intelligence of the child and boys are four times more likely to be affected than girls.

 Difficulties the child may experience:

 Dyspraxia and Motor Co-ordination difficulties can take many forms and symptoms can be wide ranging.
 Affected children can appear “clumsy” and have difficulty in developing skilled motor movements.
 They may have difficulty understanding how to direct their body to do movements or in understanding what is actually being asked of them.
 As a result these children find it difficult to express their learning through movement, of which handwriting is a prime activity.
 Putting things down on paper and organising themselves and their thoughts can be challenging.
 Skills in many areas vital for day to day functioning can be affected and children can find themselves struggling to become more independent in activities of daily living, play and academic skills.
-These children do not have a learning disability but they can struggle to show their learning and if left unchecked form a group of children who struggle to meet their potential at school.
-This can lead to children avoiding certain activities, due to a ‘fear of failure’, upset and frustration for both them and their parents/teachers.
+These children do not have a learning disability but they can struggle to show their learning and, if left unchecked, can form a group of children who struggle to meet their potential at school.
+This can lead to affected children avoiding certain activities, due to a ‘fear of failure’, upset and frustration for both them and their parents/teachers.